Nouuu/voice-transcriber/documentation/getting-started/quickstart.md

 ### Get Your OpenAI API Key

+!!! info "API Key Required"
+    You need an OpenAI API key to use Voice Transcriber.
+Don't have one?
+It takes 2 minutes to create.

 1. Go to [platform.openai.com/api-keys](https://platform.openai.com/api-keys)
 2. Click **"Create new secret key"**
 3. Copy the key (starts with `sk-`)